 It’s crucial to check for leaks and wear in every season, but especially when grilling in the summer as this is usually when the grill is used the most.
 Always inspect the gas lines and hoses for any cracks or leaks before each use.

 You can do this by applying a soap and water solution to the hoses and looking for bubbles when the gas is turned on.
 Check the burners for any clogs or damage.
 Clean them out with a brush if necessary.
 Ensure all connections are tight and secure.
+Following basic BBQ safety tips like this one can help prevent dangerous gas leaks and keep your family protected.

 3. Season the Grates